hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable_en.md

 - The system should be testable, manually and automated.
   - Plan for testing at the start of the lifetime of the system.
   - Select test tools with care.
 The tests must be maintained.
+  - Types of automated tests: unit tests, integration tests, system integration tests, GUI tests, performance tests, security tests.
   - Extensive use of GUI tests and test tools is not always desired.
   - Think of what to test, relate  to the test pyramid.
   - To do some manual or ad hoc testing is not necessarily wrong.
-  - Types of automated testing: unit tests, integration tests, system integration tests, performance tests, security tests.
   - Performance test critical parts of the system, at least manually.
   - Select test tools with care.
 The automated tests there must be maintained.
   - Automated tests increase quality and prevents errors, but binds the code and can slows down development.